Redcliffe Padres: Uniform

 The first Peninsula Padres uniform was worn between 1992 and 1995 uniforms were a red 3/4 length sleeved undershirt and a white bodied, red pin striped T-shirt styled overshirt with "Padres" arched across the chest.
 Pants were white, also with red pinstripe, instead of the current grey and socks were white with red trimmed sides.
 The cap was primary red with the insignia a red oblate 'P' cutting into an upside white oblate 'P' to form a square.
 The juniors wore a plain white uniform with a red collar trim and "Padres" in red arched across the chest.
 Pants were plain white with a red pipe down the outer leg sides.
 Plain white socks were also worn.
 Insignia was on the right sleeve of both uniforms.

 In the 1995–1996 season the red undershirt was reduced to a T-shirt size and only visible above the overshirts collar.
-The hat insignia was changed to the stylized 'P' and sock colour was reversed so that socks were now primarily red with white foot and side trim.
+The hat insignia was changed to the stylised 'P' and sock colour was reversed so that socks were now primarily red with white foot and side trim.
 Juniors were changed to a red instead of white base to the uniform and the word "Padres" was changed to white.

 The modern uniform was first issued at the start of the 1999 season.
 The overshirt was changed to the grey base with red piping and sleeves shortened so the undershirt was visible and pants were changed to grey with red piping.
 Also the socks changed to a plain red.
 The cap changed slight as the 'P' was thinned, giving a more stylistic look.
 In the 2002–2003 season, the Major A team wore a black undershirt and socks, as well as a black with red brimmed cap instead of the traditional red for night games played on a Friday night.
 The night uniform was scrapped by 2004 and the singular uniform for all senior teams returned.